Help shape the future of education in New Zealand

 - Take practical action to give effect to te Tiriti o Waitangi.

 - Give priority to regional and local voice.

 - Deliver greater responsiveness, accessibility and integrated services and support.

 Our organisation is made up of talented and committed people around Aotearoa, from a wide range of backgrounds and cultures.
 While we work in different groups and on different things, we all strive every day to make the biggest difference we can for our ākonga in our education system.

 Mō tēnei tūranga | About this role

-- facilitating access to wider services and support, in response to individual need, for example speech and language therapy and local agencies.
+- Facilitating access to wider services and support, in response to individual needs, for example speech and language therapy and local agencies.

 We also offer: